2.1. Requirements for applying for and continuing a doctorate

 Check with the potential supervisor and co-workers whether your proposed research project is realistic in terms of the resources available and the given timeframe.
 Check which kind of expertise is available in the group to get an impression of how the group will be able to support you and where you may need external support.
 If you find that little help can be found within the group on your specific topic, make sure your supervisor feels comfortable with you seeking help outside (collaborations).

 Do not take the decision to take a position too lightly and make sure you are not only looking for a potential supervisor but also one that you want to work with for the next few years, the same is true for the group members.
 Always take your time to visit the group, chat with the members, and go for lunch with them to see if you feel comfortable.
 The final application can be rather informal via email (including a résumé and references).
 To be on the safe side, simply ask the group or department’s administrator about the formal steps.

 The terms and conditions of a doctorate (but not the contract) vary hugely and are quite flexible.
 Collaborations with industry or other institutions are common, as are interdisciplinary projects.
 Sometimes the group may have no funding available for an additional doctoral position.
 In this case, you can suggest to your potential supervisor to apply for funding from different national or European research funds.
 Such issues should be discussed in detail with your supervisor.
-You also need to define the topic of your research and the requirements for finishing your doctoral studies.
-Take notes when discussing this, they will help you formulate a research plan within the first 15-months.
-Hand in the research plan in time; its purpose is to protect you from erratic topic changes and it is an official document outlining the professional requirements to finish your project and so protects you from endless and pointless research.
-The research plan is not set in stone and is more of a guideline than a static plan.
+You also need to define the topic of your research and the requirements for finishing your doctorate.
+Take notes when discussing this, they will help you formulate your doctoral plan within the first 12-months.
+Hand in the doctoral plan in time; its purpose is to protect you from erratic topic changes and it is an official document outlining the professional requirements to finish your project and so protects you from endless and pointless research.
+The doctoral plan is not set in stone and is more of a guideline than a static plan.